Logotype for Lexeo Therapeutics Inc

 • Friedreich's ataxia (FA) is a rare, progressive disorder caused by frataxin (FXN) gene mutations, leading to neurological and cardiac complications, with cardiomyopathy as the leading cause of death in up to 80% of patients.

-• FXN deficiency impairs mitochondrial function in cardiomyocytes, resulting in cardiac hypertrophy and cell death.
+• FXN deficiency impairs mitochondrial function in cardiomyocytes, resulting in cardiac hypertrophy, cell death, and high mortality.

-• No currently approved therapies exist for FA cardiomyopathy; omaveloxolone is approved for neurological symptoms but not cardiac dysfunction.
+• No currently approved therapies exist for FA cardiomyopathy; omaveloxolone is approved for neurological symptoms but not cardiac complications.

 • Cardiac biomarkers such as LVMI, wall thickness, and hs-troponin I are validated predictors of outcomes in FA and other cardiomyopathies.

-• LX2006 is an AAVrh10-based gene therapy designed to restore frataxin expression in the heart, targeting the root cause of FA cardiomyopathy.
+• LX2006 is an AAVrh10-based gene therapy designed to deliver a functional frataxin gene to the heart, aiming to restore mitochondrial function and target the root cause of FA cardiomyopathy.

 • FDA has granted Rare Pediatric Disease, Fast Track, and Orphan Drug designations for LX2006 in FA cardiomyopathy.

-• Two ongoing Phase 1/2 trials: Lexeo-sponsored SUNRISE-FA and Weill Cornell Medicine investigator-initiated, both using identical LX2006 drug product.
+• Two ongoing Phase 1/2 trials: Lexeo-sponsored SUNRISE-FA and Weill Cornell Medicine investigator-initiated, both using identical LX2006 drug product and similar protocols.

-• Both studies use cardiac MRI, echocardiography, CPET, and biomarkers for assessment; cardiac biopsies for frataxin expression are performed only in SUNRISE-FA.
+• Cardiac biopsies for frataxin expression are performed only in the SUNRISE-FA trial.

 Partial view of Summaries dataset, powered by Quartr API